dashpay/docs/docs/user/masternodes/understanding.rst

 High-Performance Masternodes (HPMNs)
 ------------------------------------

-High-Performance Masternodes (HPMNs) are a subset of Masternodes that have been created to host the Dash Platform.
-An HPMN is a lot like Masternodes with these differences:
+High-Performance Masternodes (HPMNs) are a subset of masternodes that have been created to host Dash Platform.
+An HPMN is a lot like a regular masternode with the following differences:

 +----------------+-----------------------------------+-----------------------------------------------------+
 |                | Masternode                        | HPMN                                                |